wp-plugins/email-list-builder-by-social-intents/readme.txt

 **Other Social Intents Widgets**

-We also have Social Sharing, Shopping Cart Saver, and Social Offers widgets available that can be used to grow your social audience and power your sales.
+We also have Live Chat, Shopping Cart Saver, and Social Offers widgets available that can be used to grow your social audience and power your sales.

 To learn more about Social Intents visit us at [socialintents.com](http://www.socialintents.com/).